Board of Directors

 Monique was a senior lawyer for a major telecom before joining C3P in 2010.
 She is the Secretary for the Child and Youth Law Section of the Canadian Bar Association, and in 2017, was named one of Canada’s top 25 most influential lawyers by Canadian Lawyer magazine.

 Kristin Olson, Director of Finance and Administration

-Kristin Olson joined the Canadian Centre for Child Protection (Canadian Centre) as an accountant in 2010, and after two years, was promoted to Financial Reporting Manager.
+Kristin Olson joined the Canadian Centre for Child Protection (C3P) as an accountant in 2010, and after two years, was promoted to Financial Reporting Manager.
 She assumed responsibilities as the Director of Finance and Administration in 2017, and is responsible for overseeing all budgetary, grant management, administrative, and human resource activities for the agency.

 Working with the Executive and Associate Executive Director, Kristin manages the development and execution of the organization’s strategic planning process, helping to implement C3P’s mission of a safer world for children.
 Before joining C3P, she worked for an accounting firm managing small business portfolios and for a humanitarian non-profit organization.